How to run files as Admin in Windows 10?

 If you have issues with a specific app or file you can always disable the user account control feature in Windows 10 so that it will never ask you for permissions again but if you wish to protect your system from malware or viruses the simpler way is to just grant permanent administrator rights to specific apps and files and leave the user account controls unchanged.

-Tutorial on how to make your files and apps run always as administrator in Windows 10 Technical Preview:
+How to make your files and apps run always as administrator in Windows 10?

 - Left click or tap on the “Properties” feature from the menu that pops up.